debrawolford/treat-your-pup/README.md

 - Modal form: Same as contact form, except submit button does not create a pop-up or link to another page yet.

--Navigation bar and Footer:
+- Navigation bar and Footer:
 1. Tried selecting all options while on the Home page to see if they lead to the corresponding pages: success
 2. Tried selecting all options while on the Meals page to see if they lead to the corresponding pages: success
 3. Tried selecting all options while on the FAQ page to see if they lead to the corresponding pages: success
 4. Tried selecting all options while on the Contact Us page to see if they lead to the corresponding pages: success

--Social buttons:
+- Social buttons:
 1. When selecting Facebook icon it directs to facebook.com.
 2. When selecting Instagram icon it directs to instagram.com.
 3. When selecting Twitter icon it directs to twitter.com

--Order Meals:
+- Order Meals:
 1. Clicked on "See Meals"
 2. Clicked on any order button on the page.
 3. Confirmed that "Sorry! " message pops up when trying to order.